Bloomfield compares pandemic journey to Lord of the Rings

 Bloomfield made his comments in a webinar on Wednesday night, organised by the New Zealand Christians in Science Organisation (NZCIS).

-The topic of the lecture, which was originally meant for Auckland University students in August, was faith and anxiety in an age of pandemic.
+The topic of the lecture, which was originally meant for Auckland University students in August was Faith and Anxiety in a Global Pandemic.

 While elaborating on his faith and how it has guided him through his role in helping manage New Zealand’s Covid-19 response, Bloomfield let on that he was a “big Lord of the Rings fan”.